ericbutera/amalgam/docs/development.md

 ## Local Debugging

-I like to debug locally using by turning off specific services in Tilt and running them locally in VSCode.
+I like to debug locally in VScode.
+For example, to debug RPC, first turn off theRPC service in Tilt.
+Next, run the rpc launch profile.
+The `.env` file defines environment variables that match the port forwards in Tilt.

 example `.vscode/launch.json`: